IIIF/api/source/presentation/4.0/model.md

 ### conformsTo
 {: #conformsTo}

-The specification that the fragment identifier in the `value` property of a `FragmentSelector` conforms to.
+The specification that the fragment identifier in the `value` property of a Fragment Selector conforms to.
 The value allows clients to correctly interpret the fragment identifier syntax.
-For example, a `FragmentSelector` using the media fragments specification would have a `conformsTo` value of `http://www.w3.org/TR/media-frags/`.
+For example, a Fragment Selector using the media fragments specification would have a `conformsTo` value of `http://www.w3.org/TR/media-frags/`.

 For more information about `conformsTo`, see the [Web Annotation Data Model](https://www.w3.org/TR/annotation-model/#fragment-selector).